AndrewBakerATL/MacOSR/README.md

+### Update 07/16/20
+I fully plan on making an installer via bash or python and adding it in.
+However, between behind the scenes work on another Discord project, Throwback (streaming DB), and a few others, in combination with heading back to school and work, I've had my hands pretty full.
+I also want to directly add in the fonts, configuration files, updated plasmoids and more, I'm just not entirely sure when.

+Obviously, I can't do things, I don't think, like create a setup for rEFInd, since it's variable based on the user's system.
+However, I'll try to link plymouth themes, rEFInd themes, SDDM themes, and the icon pack(s).
+Some of the icon packs are incredibly extensive, as I've been building my own from various areas, including, but not limited to, DeviantArt.

 # MacOSR
 A MacOS Replica, built on KDE Plasma, using Latte and a litany of other tools, including references to bootloader, splashscreen, and local stylings.